 Project Location: Near Arroyo Ranch Road heading northwest to RR 12 in Dripping Springs or further to US 290

-Hays County is developing a Plan and Nature & Character Study to address capacity and safety along FM 150 from the vicinity of Arroyo Ranch Road northwest through the County to Ranch Road (RR) 12 in Dripping Springs.
+Hays County is developing a Character Plan to address capacity and safety along FM 150 from the vicinity of Arroyo Ranch Road northwest through the County to Ranch Road (RR) 12 in Dripping Springs.
 Opportunities to extend FM 150 west to US 290 may be considered.
-Information will be posted once project planning has begun.